Shreyansh-Simform/terraform-azurerm-network/README.md

 - Firewall name is required when `enable_azure_firewall = true`
 - Bastion scale units must be between 2-50 for Standard SKU
 - Subnet prefixes must be provided for enabled security features
+- Firewall SKU must be Basic, Standard, or Premium
+- Bastion SKU must be Basic or Standard

 ### Resource Dependencies
 - NSG and Route Table associations are automatically created based on subnet configuration